btaidm/EE4735-FinalProject/README.md

 ### IAR

 Open the workspace in the IAR folder.
-Use the standard commands for building,programming, and debugging
+Use the standard commands for building, programming, and debugging